michellepicoli/segmetric/README.md

 Cycle](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html)
 <!-- badges: end -->

-`segmetric` is an open source package that provides a set of metrics for analysis, and evaluation of geo-spatial segmentation.
-It includes more than 20 metrics used in specialized literature for spatial segmentation assessment (Van Rijsbergen, 1979; Levine and Nazif, 1982; Janssen and Molenaar, 1995; Lucieer and Stein, 2002; Carleer et al., 2005; Moller et al., 2007; van Coillie et al., 2008; Costa et al., 2008; Weidner, 2008;
+The `segmetric` is an open source package that provides a set of metrics for analysis and evaluation of geospatial segmentation.
+It includes more than 20 metrics used in literature for spatial segmentation assessment (Van Rijsbergen, 1979; Levine and Nazif, 1982; Janssen and Molenaar, 1995; Lucieer and Stein, 2002; Carleer et al., 2005; Moller et al., 2007; van Coillie et al., 2008; Costa et al., 2008; Weidner, 2008;
 Feitosa et al., 2010; Clinton et al. 2010; Persello and Bruzzone, 2010;
 Yang et al., 2014; and Zhang et al., 2015).